 The new cast acquit themselves well with Barry Van Dyke having the almost impossible task of living up to the legend of Saint John Hawke as created by the earlier seasons of the show.
 His scenes in the Burma Highlands are very reminiscent of his adventure in The A-Team episode The Bend In The River.
 Anthony Sherwood portrays Jason Locke as a powerful force in the Company which is at odds with his performances later in the episode (and in the rest of the season) when he joins the team on various missions.
-Sherwood is well able to handle the official roles required at the Company but appears incapable of making any Airwolf/action scene realistic (admittedly this is difficult as it is all fantasy but the rest of the cast seem more than able to cope).
+Sherwood excels at handling the official roles required at the Company, but perhaps not quite as convincing during the Airwolf action scenes (it’s difficult for anyone to make fantasy action seem realistic).

-Geraint Wyn Davies initially portrays Mike Rivers as a brash playboy-type action man but, as we discover over the season, his character is the only one to mature (perhaps because Mike Rivers is the only character that NEEDS to mature?).
+Geraint Wyn Davies initially portrays Mike Rivers as a brash playboy-type action man but, as we discover over the season, his character develops nicely.
+Here he’s an excellent contrast to the other characters.

-Although everyone has plenty to do in this first episode, the whole story is held together by Michele as Jo Santini.
-She copes well with Jan-Michael’s below-par performance; she makes the unspeaking “stand-in” of Dominic Santini seem real; she enables Jo to face off against Jason Locke with more determination than Stringfellow Hawke had done earlier and she shows Jo as a very capable pilot – both in the JetRanger and in Airwolf.
-Literally, Michele carries the episode from the previous seasons into the new era of Airwolf.
-(But why the “shock” scene of the guys discovering that it was Jo pilotting Airwolf..?
-Surely it isn’t necessary to “prove” that a woman is as capable of flying as the guys?
-And if it is, why not have Jo flying the combat missions?
-As Jo is constantly left out of the combat missions, any “shock” scenes like this come across as totally ineffective – after all, why show a woman as a capable pilot if you won’t let her fly?)
+Although everyone has plenty to do in this first episode, the primary link between the previous era and the new era is Michele’s Jo Santini.
+She copes well with Jan-Michael’s below-par performance; she makes the unspeaking “stand-in” of Dominic Santini seem real; she enables Jo to face off against Jason Locke with more determination than Stringfellow Hawke had done earlier and she shows Jo as a very capable pilot – both in the JetRanger and in Airwolf (I just wish they’d let her into the pilot seat during the combat missions).